SHAP-Guided Kernel Actor-Critic for Explainable Reinforcement Learning: Introduction

 \textbf{Two-timescale AC.} Early AC was formalized by \citet{konda1999actor} and later extended to natural AC (NAC) using the natural policy gradient~\citep{bhatnagar2009natural}.
-A rich body of work has established asymptotic convergence for two–timescale AC/NAC under both independent and identically distributed and Markovian sampling~\citep{agarwal2020theorypolicygradientmethods, hu2022actor,cayci2024finite} or non-asymptotic convergence~\citep{xu2020non}, yet non-asymptotic convergence guarantees and sample-complexity bounds for two–timescale RKHS-enhanced AC remain largely open gaps.
+Existing work has established asymptotic convergence for two-timescale AC/NAC under both independent and identically distributed and Markovian sampling~\citep{agarwal2020theorypolicygradientmethods, hu2022actor,cayci2024finite} or non-asymptotic convergence~\citep{xu2020non}, yet non-asymptotic convergence guarantees for two-timescale RKHS-enhanced AC remains largely open gaps.